 The University recognises that Looked After Children and Care Leavers face a number of significant challenges on the path to higher education.
 We are strongly committed to ensuring that this group is encouraged and supported in overcoming any difficulties.

-In 2016 UEA hosted two exciting and fun residential events especially for looked after children and care leavers.
-We already have plans for our next one in Summer 2017.
-More information to come!
+In 2016 & 2017 UEA hosted three exciting and fun residential events especially for looked after children and care leavers.
+These events were arranged in partnership with Norwich University of the Arts, City College Norwich and University of Suffolk.

-The first two Experience Uni events were held in April and August 2016, and 100% of attendees said that they would recommend the events to a friend.
+100% of attendees at all three events said that they would recommend it to a friend.

 "I never expected this trip to be so fun.
 I think the future starts at uni...
 Thank you for the amazing experience!
 I would love to come again!"
-(Year 10 attendee, April 2016)
+(Attendee, 2016)

-The designated contact for Care Leavers at UEA is Jane Amos, Head of Student Services.
-Contact Jane at firstname.lastname@example.org or 01603 593701.
+The designated contact for Care Leavers at UEA is Wendy Bainham, Senior Student Financial Advisor.
+Contact Wendy at email@example.com or 01603 593184.

 For information about taster visits, residential events and other pre-university outreach and enrichment activities contact Liz Ferguson, Outreach Officer at firstname.lastname@example.org or 01603 591960.